- Positioning Playbook

 Now you have your story ready you need to find reporters to pitch it too.
 The right ones, that is.
 Financial analysts or relationship gurus won’t be interested in a story about a horse burger costume, for example.

-I have a fairly simple approach to this.
+There’s a simple approach to this, that doesn’t require fancy tools.
 Hop onto Google and search for your subject matter in both the regular search box and Google News.
 Use this to find reporters that have written about similar topics.

 For the horseburger costume story I searched for reporters that had previously written about costumes before (at Halloween, particularly).